crucifix illustration

 Even in Christian traditions, there are some major hierarchical structures, and religious people scramble over one another to claim these positions of prestige and all the social status and privilege that comes with them.

 But you know what the Bible says about Jesus?
 It says that He made Himself of no reputation, took on the form of a servant, came in the likeness of man and humbled Himself even to the point of death on a cross.
-He emptied Himself of all His divine rights and privileges, laid no claim to any position other than that of a servant, and for that reason, God has highly exalted Him (Philippians 2).
+He emptied Himself of all His divine rights and privileges and laid no claim to any position other than that of a servant, and for that reason, God has highly exalted Him (Philippians 2).

 True spirituality isn’t preoccupied with titles, positions and privileges.